 Andy Harrison 843.795.6934

-Past president, Andy is taking the lead on programs, addresses conservation issues and leads some of our outings.
+Past president, Andy is taking the lead on filed trips and outings.

 Mary Kennerty 843.881.8755

 A Charlestonian, MEd Clemson University, pioneered women's athletic program at Clemson, Coached NCAA nationally ranked tennis teams, faculty member at Clemson in Recreation and Parks Department, Director for National League of Junior Cotillions in Charleston and Beaufort SC, business etiquette consultant and mentor for the More To Life Foundation.
 Birding with Charleston Audubon is a way for me to give value to our wildlife.

 Joe Cockrell 843.607.1070